instana/sap-odata-service/README.md

 Instana Integration Proxy is a process that converts the data from SAP Solution Manager to Instana format.
 It identifies and separates the SAP entities, correlates the topology of related entities, transforms performance metrics to Instana compatible format, and generates alerts from events.

-This Instana component needs to be installed as a separate application for the closed beta.
+This Instana component needs to be installed as a separate application.
 This will eventually be folded into the Instana agent soon and will not require this additional installation step.
 This component should be installed on a Linux amd64 machine, typically on a remote machine.
 It will connect to the OData REST endpoint configured in the SAP Solution Manager.

 The Integration Proxy is a native-cloud application and is deployed as Kubernetes pods.